Birth Control Options

 - Copper Intrauterine device (IUD)

-Each Plan B pill contains 0.75 mg of synthetic progestin called Levonorgestrel, which is a commonly used ingredient in birth control pills.
-One pill is taken as soon as possible after unprotected sex (up to 5 days) and the second pill is taken exactly 12 hours after the first dose OR both pills can be taken together at the same time.
+Each Plan B package contains a single dose 1.5mg of synthetic progestin called levonorgestrel, which is a commonly used ingredient in birth control pill.
+Plan B is taken as soon as possible (up to 5 days) after contraceptive accident or unprotected sex.
 More detailed information on Plan B.

 Series of 4 pills containing estrogen and progesterone.
 Ovral* (a type of birth control pill) is the most commonly used pill for this method of emergency contraception.
 It can be taken up to 5 days after unprotected intercourse.
 Two Ovral* pills are taken as soon as possible after unprotected sex (up to 5 days) and two more pills are taken exactly 12 hours after the first dose.